Sheep-y/MarsHorizonMods/DeepSpaceSlots/Readme.md

 # Installation #

 1. Setup Mars Horizon Mod Loader.
 2. Download latest mod release from GitHub or NexusMods.
-Open with 7-zip or similiar tools.
+Open with 7-zip.
 3. Extract (Drag and Drop) `MH_DeepSpaceSlots.dll` into the game's `Mods` folder.
 4. Launch the game and enjoy.